 PCVs report their projects to PC on a quarterly basis (every three months) in the form of the Volunteer Reporting Form (VRF).
 Every Peace Corps program has a list of goals and objectives to guide your work.
 Primary projects need to meet at least one of the goals (secondary projects are more flexible) and extensive monitoring and evaluation is performed to see if those goals are met.
 PC teaches volunteers all about the VRF during training.

 Can I extend my Peace Corps service an additional year?

 Yes!
-But the process differs a lot between country.
-In South Africa you send in a general application stating that you are interested in extending, and then Peace Corps staff works to find an organization willing to host you.
-Most countries also have a third year PCVL (Peace Corps Volunteer Leader) who is in charge of "mentoring" the newest group of volunteers.
-And of course, you can extend in your current village if you want to continue projects you've been working on.
+But the process differs a lot between countries.
+In South Africa, you send in a general application stating that you are interested in extending, and then Peace Corps staff works to find an organization willing to host you.
+Most countries also have a third-year PCVL (Peace Corps Volunteer Leader) who is in charge of “mentoring” the newest group of volunteers.
+And of course, you can extend in your current village if you want to continue projects you’ve been working on.

 Do I need to be fluent in a second language?

-If you want to service in a Latin American country you need to be fluent (or near fluent) in Spanish.
+If you want to serve in a Latin American country you need to be fluent (or near-fluent) in Spanish.
 Some countries require a basic knowledge of the native language when applying.
 Otherwise, PC teaches you the local language during training (not many Americans learn Setswana in high school).

 How long has Peace Corps been in South Africa?